InstanceGaming/atsc/README.md

 For demonstration setup, configure a virtual environment with Python >=3.11.
 Then install the packages listed in `requirements.txt` (`pip install -r requirements.txt`).

-Entrypoint for the control loop is `atsc.main`.
-Entrypoint for the CLI utility is `atsc.cli`.
+Entrypoint is `atsc.cli`.

 You can use the argument `-h` to view command line option help texts for all entrypoints.

-_This readme last updated Sep 27th, 2023_
+_This readme last updated Sep 18th, 2024_